Jake Cousins: Houston Astros

 On July 31, 2023, Cousins was claimed off waivers by the Houston Astros.
 He struggled to a 9.00 ERA in 8 appearances for the Triple–A Sugar Land Space Cowboys prior to being designated for assignment on August 29.
 Cousins cleared waivers and was sent outright to Sugar Land on September 1.
 He elected free agency following the season on November 6.

 New York Yankees

 On December 5, 2023, Cousins signed a minor league contract with the Chicago White Sox.
 On March 31, 2024, the White Sox traded Cousins to the New York Yankees in exchange for cash considerations.
 The following day, the Yankees selected him to the major league roster.
 On August 13 against the Chicago White Sox, Cousins recorded his first career save in a 4-1 Yankees win.
-In 37 appearances for New York, he compiled a 2-1 record and 2.37 ERA with 53 strikeouts over 38 innings of work.
+In 37 appearances for New York, he compiled a 2–1 record and 2.37 ERA with 53 strikeouts over 38 innings of work.

 On March 27, 2025, Cousins was placed on the 60-day injured list with a right elbow flexor strain.
 On June 16, it was announced that Cousins would undergo Tommy John surgery, ending his season.
+On November 21, he was non-tendered by the Yankees and became a free agent.

+Los Angeles Dodgers

+On March 24, 2026, Cousins signed a one-year, $950,000 major league contract with the Los Angeles Dodgers.
+He spent most of the season recovering from his surgery, before pitching some rehab games for the Triple-A Oklahoma City Comets in September.
+He pitched 4 1/3 innings over six games for the Comets, allowing five runs.